 How to use Isavuconazonium Sulfate Solution, Reconstituted (Recon Soln)

 This medication is given by injection into a vein as directed by your doctor, usually every 8 hours for the first 6 doses (48 hours).
 Then 12 to 24 hours after the first 6 doses, it will be given once daily.
 This medication should be injected slowly over 1 hour.
+In children, the dosage is based on weight.

 If you are using this medication at home, learn all preparation and usage instructions from your health care professional.
 You should use an in-line filter with this medication.
 It is normal for this product to have white particles in the liquid.
 Before using, check this product visually for other particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.